freschri/sample-eks-talks-freschi/eda-keda-prometheus/README.md

-# Event-Driven Autoscaling for Kubernetes Workloads with KEDA and Prometheus
+# Event-Driven Autoscaling for Kubernetes Workloads with KEDA and Redis

-This repository demonstrates how to implement sophisticated autoscaling in Kubernetes using KEDA (Kubernetes Event-Driven Autoscaler) with Prometheus metrics.
-The setup showcases horizontal pod autoscaling based on custom application metrics and automatic node provisioning with Karpenter.
+This repository demonstrates how to implement sophisticated autoscaling in Kubernetes using KEDA (Kubernetes Event-Driven Autoscaler) with Redis queue metrics.
+The setup showcases horizontal pod autoscaling based on queue depth, scale-to-zero capabilities, and automatic node provisioning with Karpenter.

 ## Architecture

 The solution combines several key components to create a fully automated, event-driven scaling system:

-- **KEDA**: Provides event-driven autoscaling capabilities, translating custom metrics into HPA-compatible scaling decisions
+- **KEDA**: Provides event-driven autoscaling capabilities, monitoring Redis queue length for scaling decisions
+- **Redis**: Acts as a message queue for background job processing
+- **Worker Pods**: Process jobs from the Redis queue with configurable processing time
-- **Prometheus**: Collects and stores application metrics used for scaling decisions
+- **Prometheus**: Collects and stores KEDA and Redis metrics for observability
 - **Karpenter**: Automatically provisions and manages EC2 instances based on pod scheduling requirements
 - **Flux**: GitOps continuous delivery for declarative cluster management
 - **Grafana**: Observability dashboard for monitoring scaling behavior and metrics